Schofield Residence Review: Kenmore Nursing Home Care and Medicare Rating

 Medicare does not cover room and board during hospice.
 In general, Medicare addresses short-term needs, not long-term care.

 Schofield participates in Medicaid, which can help cover nursing home costs for people with limited savings.
-Medicaid rules differ from Medicare.
-In 2026, you must have:
+Medicaid rules differ from Medicare, and asset and income limits change each year and vary by state.
+Check New York's current limits or speak with a Medicaid planner to see whether you qualify.

 Medicaid residents must put most of their income toward care, keeping only a small monthly allowance for personal items.